AnimatedLEDStrip/server/README.md

 # AnimatedLEDStripServer

-A server that is built around the AnimatedLEDStripKotlinPi library.
+A server for Raspberry Pis that is built around the AnimatedLEDStrip library.

 ## Uses Java 9
 Because we use the dokka plugin to generate our documentation, we must use Java <=9